jokoframework/jokoframework.github.io/docs/librerias.rst

 *********
 joko-utils
 ==========

+.. data:: USE_FOLDER_AS_CATEGORY = True

+   When you don't specify a category in your post metadata, set this setting to ``True``, and organize your articles in subfolders, the subfolder will become the category of your post.
+If set to ``False``, ``DEFAULT_CATEGORY`` will be used as a fallback.

 Introducción
 ^^^^^^^^^^^^
 **joko-utils** es una librería para Java que contiene *clases* con utilidades varias de modo a facilitar el trabajo a la hora de trabajar sobre el *Backend* de un proyecto.